conveyal/transit-data-dashboard/README.md

 `autoNameMetroAreas` - `/api/mapper/autoNameMetroAreas`:

 Attempt to auto name metro areas based on the feeds in them.
 DANGER!
 Will overwrite any already-defined names.

+`mapAgenciesByUZAAndMerge` - `/api/mapper/mapAgenciesByUZAAndMerge`

+Assign transit agencies to metro areas by their UZAs, then merge metro areas that share agencies.
+You must pass a ?commit=true or ?commit=false to this mapper; it is destructive and, since it is mapping based on free form text, a bit tricky.
+It is recommended that it be run with ?commit=false and its output reviewed before being run with ?commit=true

+## Serving map tiles

+You need to install [TileLite](https://bitbucket.org/springmeyer/tilelite/wiki/Home) to serve the map tiles.
+Then, you can run `liteserv.py -p 8001 path/to/app/dir/tiles/tiles.xml`.
+Currently, the web map assumes it will find TileLite on localhost:8001.

+## Using the web interface

+Once you've loaded and linked your data, you can use the dashboard.
+Load up [http://localhost:9000/public/] in your browser.
+There you will see the map on the first tab, showing the extent of your metro areas.
+On the next tab, the data tab, you will see a list of all the NtdAgencies you have loaded.
+You can sort them by clicking the column heads (click a second time to sort descending).
+You may also filter your data, by typing a filter expression in the filter text box and pressing enter.
+Filters have a column name on the left hand side, and operator and a value on the right.
+There may be no whitespace between column names, operators and right-hand sides, however whitespace may be placed in the right-hand side if one wants to match it.
+Here are the current column names:

+* name
+* metro
+* ridership
+* passengerMiles
+* population
+* googleGtfs
+* publicGtfs

+If you want to match one of the boolean columns, use 0 for false and 1 for true.